Daxz0/unnamed-magical_spells/README.md

 - Wands: Specific target spells.
 - Staffs: Area of effect spells.
 - Orbs: Self target spells.
-- Realm: Allows the caster to enter the Realm.
+- Ring: Allows the caster to enter and exit the Realm.

 ## Spells